 Pocitelj – the ancient city carved out of sun-drenched cliffs

-Looking at the pale grey, sun-drenched stones from a distance, one is reminded of Tolkien’s mythical city Minas Tirith.
+Looking at the pale grey, sun-drenched stones from a distance, one is reminded of Tolkien's mythical city Minas Tirith.
 This is no fantasy, however, but very much a real-life place, steeped in thousands of years of history and tradition.
+Pocitelj is located in the Capljina municipality in the southern portion of Bosnia and Herzegovina, directly … Continue reading Pocitelj – the ancient city carved out of sun-drenched cliffs

 Why Our Yearly Trip to Bosnia Is so Important

 Like a flock of migratory birds, Bosnians all over the world look forward to summertime with great yearning.
-It means the smell of cevapi and lamb over coals, the sight of family and friends that were only available over phone and computer monitors for most of the year, and the sounds of the mosque’s call to prayer mingled with church bells.
-It means the sight of ancient stone bridges, rolling green landscapes, and roaring waterfalls breaking the silence of the day.
-It means a return home.
-It means a return to Bosnia and Herzegovina.
+It means the smell of cevapi and lamb over coals, the sight of family and friends that were only available over phone and computer monitors for most of the year, and the sounds of the mosque’s call … Continue reading Why Our Yearly Trip to Bosnia Is so Important

 A Crash (Dummy) Course in Bosnian History